jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part5.md

 # Part 5: Practicum

-Now that you have learned how to conduct a few basic operations with vector data and create joins using ArcGIS Online, it's time to put your new skills into practice in the following scenario.
+Now that you have learned how to conduct a few basic operations with vector data and know how to create joins using ArcGIS Online, it's time to put your new skills into practice in the following scenario.

-To complete the tasks below, you will need to use the following datasets that you uploaded to ArcGIS Online at the beginning of this workshop:
+To complete the task below, you will need to use the following datasets that you uploaded to ArcGIS Online at the beginning of this workshop:
 1. Indiana_Counties.shp
 2. Indiana_Roads.shp
 3. Possible_Restaurant_Sites.shp